 Sometimes depending on the scenario, you may need to use worksheet names in the formula, providing the sheet name manually is a tedious task.
-To assist you to get rid of this issue in this article, I’m going to explain to you how you can use the sheet name in the formula dynamically in Excel.
+To assist you to get rid of this issue in this article, I’m going to explain to you how you can use the sheet name in the dynamic formula in Excel.

-Workbook to Practice
+Workbooks to Practice

-Sheet Name in Formula Dynamic
+3 Ways to Use Sheet Name in Dynamic Formula in Excel

 This function tries to evaluate text as a worksheet reference.
 This function helps lock the specified cell in a formula.
 We also can use this function within a formula because it changes cell references without changing the formula.